RubenGlez/supastate/README.md

 > :warning: **Work In Progress:** This hook is currently under development and might be subject to breaking changes.
 Use with caution in production environments.

 A lightweight, easy-to-use React hook for managing global state without the complexity of external state management libraries.
-Designed to be minimal yet powerful, `useSupastate` offers a simple API for state operations like adding, updating, and deleting items, as well as clearing the entire state, making it ideal for small to medium-sized applications that require global state management.
+Designed to be minimal yet powerful, `supastate` offers a customizable API for state operations like adding, updating, and deleting items, as well as clearing the entire state.
+It's ideal for small to medium-sized applications that require flexible global state management.

 ## Features

-- **Simple Global State Management**: Easily manage global state across your application without the boilerplate code.
+- **Flexible Global State Management**: Manage global state with a flexible structure, supporting objects, arrays, Maps, Sets, and more.
+- **Customizable State Initialization**: Define the initial state structure and types for your application state.
-- **CRUD Operations**: Built-in functions to create, read, update, and delete state items.
+- **CRUD Operations**: Built-in functions to create, read, update, and delete state items, with type safety.
 - **Performance Optimized**: Only re-renders components subscribed to the changed parts of the state.
-- **TypeScript Support**: Comes with TypeScript types for better development experience.
+- **TypeScript Support**: Enhanced TypeScript types for an improved development experience, ensuring type safety across your state management.
-- **Middleware Support**: Integrate middleware for handling side effects, logging, and more.
+- **Middleware Support**: Easily integrate middleware for handling side effects, logging, and more.
 - **Persistence Option**: Optionally persist your state to `localStorage` or other storage mechanisms to retain state between sessions.
-- **Easy Integration**: Use alongside existing projects without major refactoring.
+- **Easy Integration**: Seamlessly use alongside existing projects without major refactoring.

 ## Installation